 converting to ebook

-full details of our service to take your print-ready files and turn it into an epub and mobi.
-Prices start at $280 USD.
+page provides full details of our service to take your print-ready files and turn it into an epub.
+Prices start

 - what are your terms?

 We do not have a written contract for you to sign.
 Instead we ask that you have read this questions answered

 section and accept our general terms and conditions